akkhil08/FinTechResearchProject/README.md

 XC7Z020CLG484-1 PL fabric.
 Two modules:

 - `hw_top` — stores 60 PSEI training values as compile-time constants in
-  distributed ROM and streams them into the forecasting core via valid_in/data_in handshake
+  Block RAM (RAM64M) and streams them into the forecasting core via valid_in/data_in handshake which makes copies according to number of address variables in the core.
 - `holt_winters_q2_30` — implements the full Holt-Winters additive algorithm
   as an 18-state FSM using Q2.30 for smoothing parameters and Q16.16 for data values; all multiplications use DSP48E1 primitives